MilaNLProc/simple-generation/README.md

 **Default Generation Configuration**

-- If not specified otherwise, the library will use the generation configs listed below.
+- If not specified otherwise, the library will use the generation configs listed below, **overriding the default config loaded from the specified model**.
 ```python
 @dataclasses.dataclass
 class DefaultGenerationConfig(GenerationConfig):